hhhug000/homeassistant-pc-trigger/README.md

 - The script name must match the `.py` filename.
 - Additional payload words are forwarded as positional arguments.
 - Errors from the script are printed to the console and, if configured, appended to the logfile.

+## Licensing

+This project is licensed under the Apachw 2.0 license.

+For more details see the license file